pink-gorilla/demo/README.md

 This involves two steps:
 - *compiling* a javascript bundel (output is in target/webly/public)
 - *running* a web server and serving the page/bundel.
-  After you compiled te bundel you can run it multiple times.
+  After you compiled the bundel you can run it multiple times.

 with leiningen:
 ```